07:15

 ‘Got an electric one in the car.
 It saves cutting myself at Christ knows when o’clock.’
 Cav grabbed his bags and left the hotel.
 He always pre-paid the bill so there was no standing around waiting for an inefficient night porter to check him out.
 He went into the hotel’s car park, started up and left.

-increasingly.
+As he drove on the M62 east-west motorway, he started to think.
+Lancaster wasn’t the most ideal place to live.
+His business in the Liverpool-Manchester-Yorkshire-Hull corridor was increasingly.
 Scotland was a week-long trip, but fortunately it was only once a month.
 He had recently got permission to fly to Aberdeen, which saved two days in a car.

 Cavan was looking at buying a house in the Preston-Manchester area.
 There were plenty of good housing stock and he’d seen some good deals on-line.
 His mortgage would be less than renting, but with the added dangers of council tax and repairs.
 As an engineer, he could hold a spanner and maybe renovate a place.
 That would increase its value and less travelling hours would mean more time to spend on a house.